bomeara/webmaterial/publications.md

 ##Publications: Papers

-According to Google Scholar, my work has been cited 2316 times, and my h-index is 18.
+According to Google Scholar, my work has been cited 2643 times, and my h-index is 19.
 (Google Scholar tends to overestimate citations, however).

+Morales, A, N. Jackson, T. Dewey, B. **O'Meara** and B. Carstens (2017).
+“Speciation with gene flow in North American Myotis bats”.
+In:
+_Systematic Biology_ 66.3, pp. 440-452.

+Jackson, N. D, A. E. Morales, B. C. Carstens and B. C. **O'Meara** (2017).
+“PHRAPL: Phylogeographic Inference Using Approximate Likelihoods”.
+In:
+_Systematic Biology_.

+Jackson, N. D, B. C. Carstens, A. E. Morales and B. C. **O'Meara** (2017).
+“Species Delimitation with Gene Flow”.
+In: _Systematic biology_, p. syw117.

+Bosco, J, S. Riechert and B. **O'Meara** (2017).
+“The ontogeny of personality traits in the desert funnel-web spider, Agelenopsis lisa (Araneae: Agelenidae)”.
+In: _Ethology_.

 Schwery, O. and B. C. **O'Meara** (2016). “ MonoPhy : a simple R package to find and visualize monophyly issues ”.
 In: _PeerJ Computer Science_ 2,